 Workcation neighbourhood: Entertainment District for food & nightlife

 If you’re here to sip, savour and catch a DJ set or two, open your laptop in Toronto’s Entertainment District.
-You’ll never be far from chef-driven cuisine, buzzy bars and clubs, and increasingly—thanks to vaccine passports—live shows and major league sports including the Raptors and Blue Jays.
+You’ll never be far from chef-driven cuisine, buzzy bars and clubs, live shows and major league sports including the Raptors and Blue Jays.

 Toronto’s Entertainment District is centrally located and within walking distance of other food-, bar- and nightlife-heavy neighbourhoods like King Street West (live theatre, TIFF), Queen Street West (shopping), Waterfront (recreation), Southcore (Scotiabank Arena) and Financial District (architecture).
 Stay here to explore everywhere.